The EU in the world - economy and finance

 South Korea recorded an increase in government surplus between 2004 and 2014

 Comparing data for 2004 with 2014 (see Figure 4), South Korea was the only G20 country (among those for which data are available), which saw its surplus expanding, while the surpluses of Russia and Mexico shrank close to a balanced position (2013 data for both).
 Turkey (period from 2006 to 2011), Canada and Australia moved from smaller surpluses to deficits.
 The government deficit of the United States slightly decreased, whereas the deficit of Japan remained essentially at the same level.
 The same was true for the EU-28, even though the deficit of the euro area also slightly decreased.

 Japan and the United States recorded the largest increases in government debt between 2004 and 2014

 All G20 members for which data are available recorded higher levels of general government gross debt relative to GDP in 2014 than in 2004, ranging from an increase of 6.8 pp in Mexico to an increase of 28.0 pp in Australia, with the United States (increase of 44.1 pp) and Japan (67.8 pp) above this range (see Figure 5).

 Saudi Arabia recorded the largest current account surplus relative to GDP

-The current account balances of Argentina, Brazil, Canada, India and Indonesia moved from surpluses to deficits between 2003 and 2013, while the EU-28 moved from a deficit to a surplus.
-The deficits of Australia and the United States narrowed over the period under consideration, while they expanded for Turkey, South Africa and Mexico; in South Korea and Saudi Arabia the surpluses expanded while those of Russia, Japan and China narrowed.
+The current account balance of Argentina, Canada, Indonesia and Brazil moved from surpluses to deficits between 2004 and 2014, while the EU-28 moved from a small deficit to a surplus.
+The deficits of Australia and the United States narrowed over the period under consideration, while they expanded for Mexico, South Africa and Turkey.
+In South Korea the surplus expanded while those of Saudi Arabia, Russia, China and Japan narrowed.